-Fill your shower with the aroma and therapeutic powers of essential oils to help open up your sinuses and boost your energy with this easy homemade recipe for aromatherapy shower steamers!
+Fill your shower with the aroma and therapeutic powers of essential oils with these DIY aromatherapy shower steamers to help open up your sinuses and boost your energy.

 These steamers are so easy to make and use ingredients you can buy on Amazon or in any grocery store very easily.
 The idea is that the splashing water from the shower and the steam will cause the steamers to bubble and dissolve and the therapeutic essential oils will be released into the air so you can breathe them in.